News & Insights

 3. Break down larger tasks

-Large, looming projects can feel paralyzing and can cause procrastination and delays.
+Large, looming projects can feel paralysing and can cause procrastination and delays.
 You can combat this by separating your large projects or deadlines into smaller, more manageable steps.

 Start by outlining the main deliverables and milestones for a given project.
 Then, for each milestone, identify the specific tasks that need to be completed.
 Schedule dedicated time blocks throughout the day, week, and month for each sub-task and estimate how long each will take.
 This will make the project feel less overwhelming and help you stay on track.
 You’ll also have the peace of mind that you’ve allocated time to work on important parts of the project over a specified period.

-Tools like mind maps or task management software can be helpful for visualizing and organizing your tasks.
+Tools like mind maps or task management software can be helpful for visualising and organising your tasks.
 Kinabase can specifically help you break down your projects to become more manageable; it can help you create tasks for yourself or others as well as activities within each task.
-You can also utilize the activity timeline to understand the history of interactions within a task and see who has contributed to it.
+You can also utilise the activity timeline to understand the history of interactions within a task and see who has contributed to it.

 4. Set aside “no-distractions” time